Chronic Pancreatitis

 Chapter Information

-Chronic pancreatitis is a chronic inflammatory disorder resulting in progressive irreversible changes of the pancreatic parenchyma (atrophy, fibrosis) and a gradual development of exocrine and endocrine pancreatic insufficiency.
+Chronic pancreatitis is a pathologic fibroinflammatory syndrome of the pancreas in individuals with genetic, environmental, and/or other risk factors who develop a chronic abnormal response to pancreatic parenchymal injury.
+Typical features of advanced chronic pancreatitis include pancreatic atrophy, fibrosis, pancreatic duct irregularities, calcifications, pain, exocrine and endocrine pancreatic dysfunction, and dysplasia.
 The pathogenesis has not been fully explained; most probably, the disease is a consequence of recurrent acute pancreatitis with subsequent fibrosis.

 2) Idiopathic.